heathen00/wfparser3/wfparser3/README.md

 HERE:

+  // TODO replace the current ResourceBundle handling with something that allows testing with stubs
+  //      more easily.

+  // TODO add functionality to create and access LocalizerInstance instances.
+  // TODO remove functionality from LocalizerType for the instance name.
+  // TODO replace functionality in Localizer to get the LocalizerField instances to get the LocalizerInstance instances.
+  // TODO you'll need to figure out at some point how to create the instance names.
+With this structure
+  //      it would likely be easier to tack on the instance name at the end.

    * What should happen if you try and create a localizer bundle/type/field that is not unique?
 Error?
 Return reference to already existing type?
    * What happens when you add the same bundle, type, or field multiple times?
 Not sure if